FormaLegis/odat-feedback/README.md

-# odat-feedback
+This repository is for feedback and updates about [odat.ch](https://www.odat.ch/).

-Feedback for odat.ch: report problems, suggest improvements, and ask questions about the services.
+Please do not include personal or confidential information in issues or discussions.